jupyter/jupyter.github.io/community.md

 ## Where to talk

 Jupyter has a number of online communication channels to help keep in touch.
-Here are several of the most-prominent ones.
+Here are several of the most prominent ones.
+To learn more about the Jupyter community, see the [Jupyter Community Guide](https://docs.jupyter.org/en/latest/community/content-community.html).

 Remember that we have a strong commitment to being an **open, inclusive, and positive community**.
 Please read the [Jupyter Code of Conduct](https://github.com/jupyter/governance/blob/main/conduct/code_of_conduct.md) for guidance on how to interact with others.